HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 }
 ```

-If you are using one of the spatial transcriptomics pipelines provided along the Oligo Designer Toolsuite, consider citing the paper:
+If you are using one of the spatial transcriptomics pipelines provided along the Oligo Designer Toolsuite, consider citing in addition the paper:

 ```
 @article {Kuemmerle2022.08.16.504115,